-- The construction footprint must be surveyed and demarcated prior to construction commencing. - Where vegetation has been cleared, site rehabilitation in terms of soil stablisation and revegetation must be undertaken.
+- The construction footprint must be surveyed and demarcated prior to construction commencing to ensure that there is no unnecessary loss of natural vegetation outside the approved road upgrade footprint. - Where vegetation has been cleared, site rehabilitation in terms of soil stablisation and revegetation must be undertaken.